Avanade/Beef/docs/Entity-Operation-Config.md

 **`name`** | The unique operation name.
 [Mandatory] **`type`** | The type of operation that is to be code-generated.
 Valid options are: `Get`, `GetColl`, `Create`, `Update`, `Patch`, `Delete`, `Custom`.
 `text` | The text for use in comments.<br/>&dagger; The `Text` will be defaulted for all the `Operation.Type` options with the exception of `Custom`.
 To create a `<see cref="XXX"/>` within use moustache shorthand (e.g. {{Xxx}}).
-**`uniqueKey`** | Indicates whether the properties marked as a unique key (`Property.UniqueKey`) are to be used as the parameters.<br/>&dagger; This simplifies the specification of these properties versus having to declare each specifically.
+**`primaryKey`** | Indicates whether the properties marked as a primary key (`Property.PrimaryKey`) are to be used as the parameters.<br/>&dagger; This simplifies the specification of these properties versus having to declare each specifically.
 **`paging`** | Indicates whether a `PagingArgs` argument is to be added to the operation to enable (standardized) paging related logic.
 `valueType` | The .NET value parameter `Type` for the operation.<br/>&dagger; Defaults to the parent `Entity.Name` where the `Operation.Type` options are `Create` or `Update`.
 `returnType` | The .NET return `Type` for the operation.<br/>&dagger; Defaults to the parent `Entity.Name` where the `Operation.Type` options are `Get`, `GetColl`, `Create` or `Update`; otherwise, defaults to `void`.